 One of the most serious problems in a sample survey of this type is non-response, that is, failure to obtain information for selected households or failure to interview eligible individuals (women or mothers/caretakers of children under five).
 A serious bias could result if the level of non-response is high.
-One of the most important duties of the field supervisor and field editor is to try to minimize this problem and to obtain the most complete information possible.
-In many cases, interviewers will make return visits to households in the evening or on the weekends to reduce non-response.
+One of the most important duties of the supervisor and editor is to try to minimize this problem and to obtain the most complete information possible.
+In many cases, interviewers will make return visits to households in the evening to reduce non-response.
 It is a time-consuming task and requires strict monitoring by means of the control sheets.

-Non-response may be classified into three basic types:
+Non-response may be classified into two basic types:

-- Type 1: The interviewer is unable to locate the selected household. - Type 2: The interviewer is unable to locate the eligible woman or the mother/caretaker of children under five for whom information will be collected in the individual interview. - Type 3: The respondent refuses to be interviewed.
+Type 1: The interviewer is unable to locate the eligible woman or the mother/caretaker of children under five for whom information will be collected in the Household Ouestionnaire or individual interview.

+Type 2: The respondent refuses to be interviewed.